Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Basset hound howling at the park

-With their short legs, long bodies, wrinkles, and impressive droopy ears, Basset Hounds are one of the most popular and easily recognized dog breeds.
+With their short legs, long bodies, wrinkles, and impressive droopy ears, Basset Hounds are one of the most distinctive and easily recognized dog breeds.
 These dogs originate from France, where they were developed to track game for hunters.
-Like other hounds bred for the same purpose, the Basset is not a quiet breed, so you can expect them to howl and bark more than other dogs.
+Like other hounds bred for the same purpose, the Basset Hound is not a quiet breed, so you can expect them to howl and bark more than other dogs.

 Keep reading to learn why the Basset Hound howls so much and what, if anything, you can do to quiet the noise.